-Equity as of 31 December 2023 totalled SEK -46.2 million, compared with SEK 238.6 million at the start of the financial year.
-Cash and cash equivalents as of 31 December 2023 totalled SEK 149.9 million compared with SEK 155.7 million at the start of the financial year.
-Net debt amounted to SEK 973.6 million as of 31 December 2023 compared to 999.0 at the start of the financial year.
+Equity as at 31 December 2024 totalled SEK -67.6 million, compared with SEK -46.2 million at the start of the financial year.
+Cash and cash equivalents as at 31 December 2024 totalled SEK 115.6 million compared with SEK 149.9 million at the start of the financial year.
+Net debt amounted to SEK 1,000.6 million as at 31 December 2024 compared to 973.6 at the start of the financial year.

 In December 2020, Desenio Group AB (publ) issued a covered bond of a total of SEK 1,100 million in connection with the acquisition of Poster Store.
-The bond runs with variable interest of STIBOR 3m +5.5 % and matures in December 2024.
-The maximum amount for the bond is SEK 1,800 million.
+The bond runs with variable interest of STIBOR 3m +5.5 %.
 The bond has no ongoing covenants, except when new debt is raised and, for example, in the event of share dividends.
 Borrowing costs are amortised at a rate of SEK 2.2 million per quarter until December 2024.
 The amount is included in interest expenses and is non-cash.